pokvful/portfolio_website/content/post/projects.md

 ### I-project

 An auction website I made with 4 other people.
-Goal of application was to be a look-alike of the popular auction website [Marktplaats](https://www.marktplaats.nl/)
+Goal of application was to be a lookalike of the popular auction website [Marktplaats](https://www.marktplaats.nl/)

 Built using:

-- PHP 7.0 (Latte)
+- PHP 7.0
-- Bootstrap

 Link to [project](https://github.com/pokvful/I-project)